Maxi Tiles

 Repeatable and Size Adjustable

-You can create one tile at a time and sew them together (more likely with the interlocking crochet version).
+You can create one tile at a time and sew them together (more likely with the interlocking crochet version because the mosaic would have a lot of cut ends to worry about).
 But the pattern is written so that you can do a bunch of repeats until your piece is as big as you want it!

 You can make one tile at a time and sew a bunch of squares together (handy if you want lots of different colors) or you can repeat the pattern all in one go and make it as wide and high as you like!